 Based on this, here are five different ways that you can eat healthily and locally:

-#1: Shop at a Farmer’s Market
+1. Shop at a Farmer’s Market

-Most communities have some type of farmer’s market at least part of the year, allowing you to pick up some of your favourite fresh fruits and veggies, and sometimes meats, within just a few miles of your home.
+Most communities have some type of farmer’s market at least part of the year, allowing you to pick up some of your favorite fresh fruits and veggies, and sometimes meats, within just a few miles of your home.

-#2: Contact Local Growers Directly
+2. Contact Local Growers Directly

 By buying directly from an individual person, you’re in the perfect position to ask any questions you may have about how the animals were raised or the crops were grown, increasing your knowledge of the foods (and other substances) you’re putting in your body.

-#3: Grow Your Own Food
+3. Grow Your Own Food

 This way, you control everything that goes into your food, as well as what doesn’t—like herbicides, pesticides, and any other substances you don’t want leaching into your food, and therefore your body as a result.

-#4: Get to Know the Produce Manager at Your Local Supermarket
+4. Get to Know the Produce Manager at Your Local Supermarket

 Sometimes you just want to go to one place for all of your food items, which makes getting to know your local produce manager critical to your health.

-#5: Use Local Food In a Way that Enhances Its Nutritional Value
+5. Use Local Food In a Way that Enhances Its Nutritional Value

 Following this suggestion means not only getting your produce and/or meat locally but also preparing it in a way that allows you to get as many nutrients out of it as you possibly can.

 When you eat healthily and locally, it’s good for your body as well as the local economy.
-That makes it the best case scenario for your health and your pocketbook!
+That makes it the best-case scenario for your health and your pocketbook!